 This month our book club was on the book, The House at Pooh Corner.

 A.A.
-Milne is a beloved author in this house and as A- and I read through the book together memories flashed through my mind.
-The oldest and I read through all the Pooh books, watched the Disney shows, and even went to see Pooh’s Heffalump Movie (which I’m pretty sure my husband slept through).
+Milne is a beloved author in this house, and as the youngest and I read through the book together, memories flashed through my mind.
+The oldest and I read through all the Pooh books, watched the Disney shows, and even went to see Pooh's Heffalump Movie (which I'm pretty sure my husband slept through).

 Our home is not located in the Hundred Acre Forest or even a Ten Acre Forest.
 However, we do have a tiny little area with a few trees and a pond.
 With all great adventures, a little imagination comes in handy.

 And of course, no picnic is complete without some great snacks.